CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab01.md

 ## Lab Objectives

-- **Task 1:** Create a Azure AI Foundry Project and deploy a model
+- **Task 1:** Create an Azure AI Foundry Project and deploy a model

 - **Task 2:** Review project endpoints

 - **Task 3:** Test a generative AI model

-## Task 1: Create a Azure AI Foundry Project and deploy a model
+## Task 1: Create an Azure AI Foundry Project and deploy a model

 In this task, you’ll create a new Azure AI Foundry project, deploy the **gpt-4.1** model into it, and explore the management settings at both the project and resource levels.
 You’ll also verify the Azure resources created to support the deployment in the Azure portal.